wilbyang/MoonMail/README.md

-# MoonMail by microapps
+# MoonMail

-MoonMail, powerful email marketing tool, built on Serverless Framework allows you to deliver campaigns over Amazon’s cloud network.

-With this tool you can create different type of lists and send emails to targeted customers based on specific traits.
-Once your email is sent you can monitor and track the performance instantly.

-Use MoonMail open source project to store emails inside your own AWS infrastructure and if you need additional customisation contact [microapps team] (mailto:hi@microapps.com).
+Send email marketing campaigns with Amazon SES.
+Let Amazon Lambda compose email by email and literaly scale it to infinite.

+Create lists of recipients, store recipients (email addresses) within a DynamoDB, send the email marketing campaign and track opens and clicks.

+[See the wiki for detailed specs and infrastructure graphs.] (https://github.com/microapps/MoonMail/wiki)

 --

-### Features:
+###Live Features
 * Create and store recipient lists
 * Compile and send email campaigns

+###Upcoming Features
+* Parse (track) clicked links within an email
+* Download the full package as a node module
+* One click upload to S3 of a recipient list + html email and shoot it using your Terminal

 --

 ### Getting Started
-An installed [serverless](https://github.com/serverless/serverless) of version 0.5.2 or higher is required to run MoonMail API.
+You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the MoonMail API.)

 Initialize the Serverless project:

     sls project init

 Create all the needed resources in your AWS account:

     sls resources deploy